Pooling and Sub-Allocation

 BufferPool

-BufferPool sub-allocates typed regions from a single large DataAccess::Scattered backing buffer.
+BufferPool sub-allocates typed regions from a single large BufferKind::Scattered backing buffer.
 Each region gets its own bindless descriptor, so shaders see independent zero-based buffers.

 Creating a Pool